 The integration of asset, service and financial plans means the local government's resource capabilities are matched to their community's needs.

 During this Webinar we will discuss Strategic Community Planning, setting strategic priorities and monitoring and reporting performance.

-New to IPR or a seasoned practitioner, we welcome your questions and experience sharing to enable a greater IPR collaboration across WA.
+New to IPR or experienced in the practice, we welcome your questions and experience sharing to enable a greater IPR collaboration across WA.

 Rules of Engagement

-Input from both Elected Members and Officers is valued as long as it is respectful.
+Input is valued as long as it is respectful.

 For elected members, this session is complementary to WALGA's Integrated Strategic Planning training programs.

 Tony Brown, Executive Manager Governance and Organisational Services, WALGA